BlueBrain/hpc-coding-conventions/cpp/Documentation.md

 #### Only document the declarations

 * Document how to use public symbols in the declaration, not the definition.
-* Specify any additional technical or implementation detail is the definition using the `\internal` Doxygen command.
+* Specify any additional technical or implementation detail in the definition using the `\internal` Doxygen command.
 (see [command documentation](http://www.doxygen.nl/manual/commands.html#cmdinternal))